kodejuice/Kodra/README.md

 This engine was supposed to a fun project but turned out play pretty pretty well.

-It uses an improved alphaBeta method with several other optimizations, to make the engine more competitive i added some of the well known techniques used to speedup the search process, like hash tables, move oredering, late move reduction and more.
+It uses an improved alphaBeta method with several other optimizations, to make the engine competitive i added some of the well known techniques used to speedup the search process, like hash tables, move oredering, late move reduction and more.

 ### Build